michallaskowski/WorkoutDecoders/README.md

 ## About the project

 A common interface for (currently) two decoders:

 * zwo files (xml format)
 * fit files (binary format)

 that allow to create a common model of a workout.
 See `Sources/WorkoutDecoderBase/WorkoutDecoding.swift` for model definitions.

+Models are easy to use:

+* intervals are flattened
+* messages' time offset are normalized with respect to the beginning of the training

 ### Built with